 Many of the resources and skills needed to become a successful Twitch streamer are also what you need to create a successful YouTube channel.
 This is good because they can both feed one another’s growth.
 Youtube gives you another platform to host the streams you’ve made on Twitch, to share highlights, or to create content that fits a different format.
 Then, you can use your YouTube channel to promote your Twitch and vice versa.
 It’s not essential, but it is a trend amongst the most popular Twitch streamers that they have a Youtube, as well.

 There are a lot of different motivations for Twitch viewers.
 Some of them want to watch competitive gameplay of their very favorite skill-based games.
 Others want to get a closer look at certain titles to help them decide whether or not to buy it for themselves.
 The subscribers and long-term viewers are always coming back for the personalities and the charisma, however.
 Even if you’re not intentionally adopting a whole new persona or identity, it’s vital that you’re able to stay engaged with chat and to communicate comfortably with them.
 If you have a fear of public speaking, you need to look at these tips from Fast Company on how to beat it.
 If you’re providing very little commentary or response, your viewers will quickly get bored of your stream.

 It’s far from impossible to make money from Twitch, as Medium shows.
 However, besides following all of the tips above, it’s mandatory that you develop some patience if you want to reach those lofty heights.
 Twitch is a growing market, but it’s also a saturated one.
 There are many top names out there and it takes time to grow the same level they do.
-This is why it’s important to find those factors that differentiate you from other streamers, to be consistent and engaged with your audience.
+This is why it’s important to find those factors that differentiate you from other streamers, to be consistent and engage with your audience.
 You can grow to the point that Twitch becomes the basis for a professional career online, but it’s going to take a lot of time and a lot of work to get there.